Where’s the Temple?

 Oriental yin/yang theory says, “What has a front has a back.
 The bigger the front, the bigger the back.”
 The United States has always had an idea about infinite progress, the pursuit of happiness, the American dream of pulling oneself up by one’s bootstraps, finding Mr. or Ms. Right and living happy ever after.
 It’s perhaps no surprise at all that alongside that impossible dream lives the fascination with doomsday.
 Perhaps the idea of infinite progress, with no decline, decay or death, has played a large part in creating a culture so violent and afraid of death that it looks to images of global destruction as a common source of entertainment.

 The Underworld was banished, the feminine was banished, the body, matter and nature was banished, or at least given ‘less-than’ status.
 All that was banished is now pressing in on us from the borderlands of consciousness; they’re pressing against the barbed wire fences.
 When a person doesn’t know this is happening, it can feel crazymaking, or at the very least, stressful, a good reason to take anti-depressants.
-But the Sacred is coming to re-claim its place in Western consciousness.
 The Sacred never actually left, Western consciousness ‘just’ severed the relationship.
 For the sake of all life, Western consciousness must re-unite with that severed relationship, in a version of all great romance stories — loved, lost, re-united.

 next up: The Feminine Apocalypse